Sun, Jul 12 · 3:00 PM MDT

 American Ghost: A Family’s Extraordinary History on the Desert Frontier by Hannah Nordhaus November 2026

 A biography of the house now known as La Posada, Santa Fe’s grand mansion and the haunting of its rooms by Julia Staab, dead since 1896.
-This is a tale that includes genealogists, historians, archivists, and family diaries as well as ghost hunters, spiritualists and tarot readers.
-(We hope to meet there for our book club meeting)
+This is a tale that includes genealogists, historians, archivists, and family diaries as well as ghost hunters, spiritualists and tarot readers. ( hope we can meet there for our book club meeting)

 Improbable Magic for Cynical Witches by Kate Scelsa March 2027